BTC Touring

-In motor racing, BTC Touring (BTC-T) was the set of new regulations for the British Touring Car Championship (BTCC) introduced in 2001 BTCC, after the demise of the Supertouring category.
+In motor racing, BTC Touring (BTC-T) was a set of new regulations for the British Touring Car Championship (BTCC) introduced in the 2001 BTCC, after the demise of the Supertouring category.

-The cars were based on standard bodyshells, but were allowed significant modifications to turn the car into a racecar and differentiate it from the Super Production class that would run alongside BTC Touring in the 2001 BTCC.
+The cars were based on standard bodyshells but were allowed significant modifications to turn them into race cars and differentiate them from the Super Production class that would run alongside BTC Touring in the 2001 BTCC.